Loading...

 Stay Hydrated

-Drink plenty of water before and after consuming Bombay mix to help with digestion and manage glucose levels.
+Drink plenty of water before and after consuming Bombay mix to assist in digestion and help regulate blood sugar levels.

 Mindful Eating